Richiio/Task/README.md

 Install on Ubuntu 12.04 VPS (DigitalOcean)
 Install on Vagrant

-rerequisites
+# Prerequisites
-Both editions of OrientDB run on any operating system that implements the Java Virtual machine (JVM), specifically the JDK.
+Answer can run on any operating system that implements the Java Virtual machine (JVM), specifically the JDK.
 Examples of these include:

-Linux, all distributions, including ARM (Raspberry Pi, etc.)
+Linux, all distributions
 Mac OS X
 Microsoft Windows
-OrientDB requires Java, version 8 or higher, of the JDK.

-Note: In OSGi containers, OrientDB uses a ConcurrentLinkedHashMap implementation provided by concurrentlinkedhashmap to create the LRU based cache.
-This library actively uses the sun.misc package which is usually not exposed as a system package.
-To overcome this limitation you should add property org.osgi.framework.system.packages.extra with value sun.misc to your list of framework properties.

-It may be as simple as passing an argument to the VM starting the platform:

-$ java -Dorg.osgi.framework.system.packages.extra=sun.misc

-nstallation from Source
-In addition to downloading the binary packages, you also have the option of compiling OrientDB from the Community Edition source code, available on GitHub.
-This process requires that you install Git and Apache Maven on your system.
+Answer requires Python 3 and higher.

 To compile OrientDB from source code, clone the Community Edition repository, then run Maven (mvn) in the newly created directory: